INVESTING IN VAIL: VACATION HOMES

-Data analysis confirms that we are certainly past the bottom of the longest lasting downturn since the Great Depression.
-Vacation homes typically lag major market residential by 12-36 months and with asking prices for Vail & Breckenridge ski proximate real estate up 10%-20% (based upon 24 month sold price per sq ft averages), the past four years of heavy discounting is now over.
+Vacation homes prices typically lag major market residential rates by 12-36 months.
+But with asking prices for Vail and Breckenridge ski-proximate real estate up 10 percent to 20 percent this year (based on 24 month sold price per sq ft averages), discounting has not hit our market.

-July is the height of our inventory accumulation cycle with most if not all of the well-priced properties selling to a more confident buyer base.
-With the stock market indices setting all-time record highs, investors have been reluctant to redeploy capital but this will probably change as returns slow down and profit taking occurs due to trading range consolidation.
-Momentum driven exuberance is bound to fade If top line performance continues to stagnate, paving the way for alternative asset class investments.
-The good news is that an increased confidence in net worth and employment income have historically driven demand for high end luxury good spending.
-In combination with baby boomer demographics, a highly affluent customer base, an expanding international clientele, and the expenditure of more than four billion dollars in ski villages the size of postage stamps, the stage is set for the return of our long term 5% rate of appreciation, supporting the premise that you can have fun and make money if you know how to go about it.
+In combination with baby boomer demographics, a highly affluent customer base, an expanding international clientele, and the expenditure of more than four billion dollars in ski villages the size of postage stamps, the stage is set for continued long-term 5% rate of appreciation, supporting the premise that you can have fun and make money if you know how to go about it.

-Barron’s ranked Vail Resorts’ Colorado ski areas fifth in the “20 best places for second homes” succinctly stating why we are well positioned for continuing success in the years ahead.
-From an investment/portfolio diversification perspective, real estate’s “out of favor asset class” stigma has turned around with national prices up 11.8% as reported by the Case Shiller Index.
-This rising tide is just starting to reach the shores of resort property and if you value lifestyle in combination with an appreciation profile, there just might be a place in your portfolio for a vacation home that makes financial sense.
-While the obligations and negative cash flow aspect of ownership can be burdensome, the numbers still work as illustrated in the Investment Performance tab on our web site with now being the time to make further inquiries in this matter.
+Barron’s ranked Vail Resorts’ Colorado ski areas fifth in the “20 best places for second homes,” succinctly stating why we are well positioned for continuing success in the years ahead.
+From an investment/portfolio diversification perspective, real estate’s “out-of-favor asset class” stigma has turned around, with national prices up 11.8 percent as reported by the Case-Shiller Index.